fedimint/fedimint.org/docs/GettingStarted/05-How-FM-Transactions-Work.md

 Bob would love to pay the 10,000 sats, but his wallet doesn't have a lightning node.

-Instead he follows the previous payment flow and posts a contract to Fedimint 2 that will pay 10,200 fm-sats to buy **_"pre-image-A"_** and let's Lightning Gateway B know about it, by providing the invoice with the route hint to Lightning Gateway A.
+Instead he follows the previous payment flow and posts a contract to Fedimint 2 that will pay 10,200 fm-sats to buy **_"pre-image-A"_** and lets Lightning Gateway B know about it, by providing the invoice with the route hint to Lightning Gateway A.

 ### Step 4: Lighting Gateway B pays Lightning Gateway A